 The state of Alabama has not escaped this battle with drugs and alcohol.
 Alabama currently has the highest rate of prescription narcotic use in the country.
 Residents of the town of Decatur are suffering as much as anyone else in the state as both illegal drugs and legal drugs continue to destroy the lives of families, individuals and entire communities.
 This paints quite a depressing picture, but those who suffer from substance use disorder don’t need to suffer any longer.

 Fortunately, in Decatur, Alabama, there are many options for recovery; rehabilitation facilities, detox centers and meetings are all helpful tools that can aid anyone along a long-term recovery journey.
 If you are ready to get help with your problem, the resources are out there for you to do so.

 There are many resources available on drug and alcohol rehab centers in Decatur, Alabama.
-This guide will give you the information you need.

 Finding Help in Decatur

 When it comes to substance use disorder treatment, you will find the treatment facilities in the Decatur area will have 3 levels of treatment for you to take advantage of: residential treatment programs, partial hospitalization programs and outpatient treatment programs.
 In order to determine which treatment level you need, an addiction specialist will give you an assessment and ask you questions about your current living situation, your history of addiction and the current substance you are addicted to.
 Here are the treatment levels that are available.

 Patients in an inpatient (also called residential or retreat-based) program will stay at the facility 24 hours a day, and they will participate in a rehabilitation curriculum that involves therapy, courses and healing activities such as yoga and meditation.